92-year-old Fremont man rescued after falling 26 feet into well

 "I've been with Fremont Fire for 24 years and this is my first bona-fide well rescue," said Battalion Chief Gary Ashley.

-The chief's 24 years is a drop in the bucket considering the well itself is more than 100 years old and the man trapped inside, a sprite 92-years-old.
+The chief's 24 years is a drop in the bucket considering the well itself is more than 100 years old and the man trapped inside, a spry 92-years-old.

 Ernest Silva tells ABC7's Katie Utehs the floor gave way as he checked the well pump.
 He dropped some 26 feet to the water below, which he estimates was at least eight feet deep.